msteinbeck/tinyspline/README.md

 ####Cross Compiling
 In order to cross compile the C and C++ library, use one of the provided toolchain files.
-Currently, toolchain files for MinGW and ARM are available at the root directory of the source distribution (e.g. `Toolchain-arm.cmake`).
+Currently, toolchain files for MinGW, ARM, and AVR are available at the root directory of the source distribution (e.g. `Toolchain-arm.cmake`).
 Use the following command within your build directory to cross compile TinySpline to the desired platform:

 ```bash
 cmake -DCMAKE_TOOLCHAIN_FILE=<path to root dir of tinypsline>/Toolchain-*.cmake ..